Insect physiology: Sensory organs

 The compound eye and the ocelli supply insect vision.
 The compound eye consists of individual light receptive units called ommatidia.
 Some ants may have only one or two, however dragonflies may have over 10,000.
 The more ommatidia the greater the visual acuity.
 These units have a clear lens system and light sensitive retina cells.
 By day, the image flying insects receive is made up of a mosaic of specks of differing light intensity from all the different ommatidia.
 At night or dusk, visual acuity is sacrificed for light sensitivity.
 The ocelli are unable to form focused images but are sensitive mainly, to differences in light intensity.
 Colour vision occurs in all orders of insects.
 Generally insects see better at the blue end of the spectrum than at the red end.
 In some orders sensitivity ranges can include ultraviolet.

 A number of insects have temperature and humidity sensors and insects being small, cool more quickly than larger animals.
 Insects are generally considered cold-blooded or ectothermic, their body temperature rising and falling with the environment.
 However, flying insects raise their body temperature through the action of flight, above environmental temperatures.

 The body temperature of butterflies and grasshoppers in flight may be 5 °C or 10 °C above environmental temperature, however moths and bumblebees, insulated by scales and hair, during flight, may raise flight muscle temperature 20–30 °C above the environment temperature.
 Most flying insects have to maintain their flight muscles above a certain temperature to gain power enough to fly.
 Shivering, or vibrating the wing muscles allow larger insects to actively increase the temperature of their flight muscles, enabling flight.

-Until very recently, no one had ever documented the presence of nociceptors (the cells that detect and transmit sensations of pain) in insects, though recent findings of nociception in larval fruit flies challenges this and raises the possibility that some insects may be capable of feeling pain.
+Until very recently, no one had ever documented the presence of nociceptors (the cells that detect and transmit sensations of pain) in insects, though recent findings of nociception in larval fruit flies challenges this and proves that all insects are very likely to feel pain.